vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 It should be clear how the graph would look like if we added more layers and looked at the sample 0 of the innermost representation signal.
 The graph would grow upwards, getting denser and denser at the top, but the bottom part stayed the same, only the labels of the representations would change.

 Technically, our topic is wavelets.
 At their core idea, wavelet representations do not build on one another.
 A scaled and shifted version of a wavelet is used always on the original signal, the cascading approach is just an implementation trick.
-But for our filter bank it is also useful to examine, how the direct link from the signal to every representation level looks like.
+This means for our filter bank it is also useful to examine how the direct link from the signal to every representation level looks like.
 For that, we have to look at Figure 4 in a different way: All the operations for generating the bottom sample 0 from the input signal $x$ - since they are all linear - can be combined into a single long filter $c_n$, where $n$ is the number of considered representation stages.
 To get the coefficients of this combined filter, we look at all the paths connecting a square at the level $c_n$ to the bottom square.
-These paths all have $latex n$ colored segments.
+These paths all have $n$ colored segments.
 The coefficients corresponding to the color of the segments are multiplied and these products are added for each different path.
 Note that now the white squares don't depict the signal in its various representations anymore, but the coefficients of the combined filter $c_n$.
 For example, if we take $c_3[-10]$, there are four paths to $c_0[0]$:

 <span style="font-family:Arial">
 [-10]<span style="color: #37abc8;">——</span>[-5]<span style="color: #d45500;">——</span>[-2]<span style="color: #5aa02c;">——</span>[0] <br>